Kongegården

-Kongegården, also known as the Rasmus Langeland House, after its first owner, Rasmus Langeland, is a Rococo-style building now operated as a local cultural centre in Korsør, Denmark.The building was listed in the Danish registry of protected buildings and places in 1918.
+Kongegården, also known as the Rasmus Langeland House, after its first owner, Rasmus Langeland, is a Rococo-style building now operated as a local cultural centre in Korsør, Denmark.
+The building was listed in the Danish registry of protected buildings and places in 1918.

 History

 Rasmus Langeland

 The building was constructed for merchant Rasmus Langeland in 1761.
 He had acquired the property in 1757.
 It adjoined his own house in Algade.
 His plan was to use the building as a high-end guesthouse for wealthy travellers waiting for better weather before crossing the Great Belt.
-In 1759, he had opened a guesthouse in a rented building next door.
+In 1759, he opened a guesthouse in a rented building next door.
 In 1766, the license was transferred to his new building.
 Its first name was Store Værtshusgård.
 This name was later changed to Kongegården.

 Langeland was also involved in shipping, whaling and ship-building.
 He went bankrupt in 1776.
 Kongegården had still not been sold at the time of his death in 1780.